Use of Deep Neural Networks for Uncertain Stress Functions with Extensions to Impact Mechanics: Experiments

-where $x$ is the peak acceleration of the impact scenario $i$ examined at quantile $j$, $T$ is the acceptable threshold for the impact, and $a,b$ are hyperparameters that control the maximum value and the slopes around the threshold value, respectively.
+where $x$ is the peak acceleration of the impact metric $i$ examined at quantile $j$, $T$ is the acceptable threshold for the impact, and $a,b$ are hyperparameters that control the maximum value and the slopes around the threshold value, respectively.
 We choose $a=100$ and $b=0.125$ for our experiments.
+These values give stable and useful results.